sightsdev/sights/README.md

     sudo a2dissite 000-default.conf
     ```

-4. Regardless of new file or old, you'll need to reload Apache2 with:
+4. Enable the reverse proxy modules, which we use to access Supervisor from the same origin.

     ```sh
+    sudo a2enmod proxy
+    sudo a2enmod proxy_http
+    ```

+5. Regardless of new file or old, you'll need to restart Apache2 with:

+    ```sh
-    sudo service apache2 reload
+    sudo service apache2 restart
     ```

     Or you might need to start the service, if it hasn't been already: